Supportive and charitable

 At Zones, supporting and giving back to the community is integral to our business.
 We're committed to being a good neighbor and a caring member of our global society.

 We also welcome the opportunity to help our clients in their own charitable endeavors.
 We recently donated equipment and volunteer hours to support Pacific Gas & Electric's renovation of a service center internet café for homeless veterans in Rancho Cordova, California.
-Today, 12 new workstations with monitors, web cams, printers, and upgraded networking allow area veterans to use high-speed internet connections to access online classes and training, set up email accounts, research employers, create resumes, apply for jobs online, research benefits, and stay in touch with their peers.
+Today, 12 new workstations with monitors, web cams, printers, and upgraded networking allow local veterans to use high-speed internet connections and access online classes and training, set up email accounts, research employers, create resumes, apply for jobs online, research benefits, and stay in touch with their peers.

 In Seattle, Portland, and Chicago we work with the Make-A-Wish Foundation to fund wishes for children with serious medical issues.

-The Lalji family are longstanding and generous supporters of the London School of Economics (LSE), having first endowed a master's degree scholarship in 2009 for students from Uganda.
+The Lalji family are also longstanding and generous supporters of the London School of Economics (LSE), having first endowed a master's degree scholarship in 2009 for students from Uganda.
 In 2012, their support enabled the establishment of the Programme for African Leadership (PfAL) at LSE, which since then has awarded 80 full master's degree scholarships to African nationals and each year continues to provide a bespoke curriculum of leadership development activities for African graduate students at the School.

 In June 2016, through the Lalji Family Foundation, an endowment was established to create the Africa Centre at LSE with a gift of £10 million to support its activities of continued institutional engagement with the African continent.
 This gift is the largest ever received by the School from an alumnus and takes the Laljis' transformative support of the School to £13 million.
 The Firoz Lalji Centre for Africa is named in recognition of this remarkable contribution to Africa and Africa scholarship at LSE.